MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

 To install the site server, it must have at least 15 GB of free disk space.
 If you install the SMS Provider on the same server, it needs an additional 1 GB of free space.

 #### Pending system restart
-*Applies to: Central administration site, primary site, secondary site, Configuration Manager console, SMS Provider, SQL Server, management point, distribution point*
+*Applies to: Central administration site, primary site, secondary site*

 Before you run setup, another program requires the server to be restarted.